csrowley/SteamTrackr/README.md

 - Implement price/sale tracking on other for other major game marketplaces, i.e Epic Games

-SteamTrackr is not officially affiliates with Steam or Discord.
+SteamTrackr is not officially affiliated with Steam or Discord.